 CCE holds a number of events and workshops throughout the year, designed to help students and alumni identify and pursue their career goals.
 Please regularly check the CCE Calendar of Events for specific international student programs.

 International students are also encouraged to attend specialized workshops and information sessions offered through the Columbia International Students and Scholars Office (ISSO).
-Please visit ISSO's Calendar of Events.
-ISSO also provides the Peer Adviser Program where peer advisers will answer questions you may have about the Columbia experience—about your program, about Columbia, or about life in New York City.
+Please visit ISSO's web page under Activities, Programs and Calendars.
+ISSO also provides the Peer Adviser Program, where peer advisers will answer questions you may have about the Columbia experience—about your program, about Columbia, or about life in New York City.
 Columbia also has an affiliation with One-to-World, which hosts events and programs, some focused on careers, throughout the year.

 We have compiled a list of resources as a starting point for your core career skills.
 These skills can create a foundation for a successful job search.
 Please call Center for Career Education at 212-854-5609 for more information about our services, including: